Marshall Lake VMS Copper Zinc Silver Project: Open Pit Showing

 Based on the 2006 to 2012 discoveries in 2014 the Board of Copper Lake took a strategic decision to appoint two independent consultants to conduct an independent review the project.
 Caracle Creek who were responsible for the geophysical analysis and Orix Geoscience the geology, data collation and assembling the data into an integrated project wide database.

-As a consequence of that process Copper Lake now believes it has a working property wide geological model for the project.
+As a consequence of that process Copper Lake believes it has a working property wide geological model for the project subject to localized movement.

 The Caracle-Orix report was based on:

 A database of 181 holes drilled between December 2006 to March 2012.